MikeMaven/basic-rails-vue-site/README.md

 ## To Run:

 * First, update the `config/database.yml` file and rename the databases to the title of your project
+* Initialize your database by running `rake db:create`
 * Run `bundle install`
 * Run `yarn install`
 * Run `rails server`